bkuhn/talks/SoC-Mentor-Summit-2011/npo.markdown

 + Non-profit orgs (NPOs) are best place for software freedom.

++ Provide a place to receive philanthropy
+     - (e.g., a place for SoC mentor funds to go)

 # What Can NPOs Do?

 + Collect (USA-tax-deductible) donations for a project.
       - both individual and corporate.

-+ Distribute that money to advance project (and public good).
++ Distribute that money to advance &amp; improve project (and public good).

 + Make sure project isn't controlled by for-profit interests.

 + Help leadership with non-technical decisions.

 + Neutral ground when corporations sponsor.

 # Organization Proliferation

++ You can go your own way, but &hellip;

 + Too many NPOs will confuse donors.

-+ Need a board of directors, incorporation, meetings, IRS filings.
++ Each needs a board of directors, incorporation, meetings, IRS filings.

 + Hackers end up doing work they hate.